The Election and the Process

 3. The nomination committees work to put forward proposals for members of the faculty boards.

-4. Election period: This is where the actual voting takes place, and before that, hearings are conducted, allowing candidates the opportunity to present themselves.
+4. Election period: This is where the actual voting takes place, and hearings are conducted, allowing candidates the opportunity to present themselves.

 tidslinje valår_ENG.png